davidjudge1965/homelabjourney/articles/proxmox-cloudinit-CLI.md

 </pre>

 ### Add a Cloudinit 'drive' to the VM
-The cloudinit drive (usually an ISO file or simiar) contains the parameters for the cloudinit operation that will take place when the VM boots.
+The cloudinit drive (usually an ISO file - pve will (re-)generate it for you) contains the parameters for the cloudinit operation that will take place when the VM boots.
 The parameters/values can be set in the Proxmox GUI and this is done later in this process:
 ![Alt](/articles/assets/VM_Cloudinit_parameters.png)